-The best tool for modeling BPMN diagrams for Zeebe is the Zeebe Modeler.
+The best tool for modeling BPMN diagrams for Zeebe is the Camunda Modeler.

-You can think of workflow execution as tokens running through the workflow model.
-When a workflow is started, a token is spawned at the beginning of the model.
+You can think of process execution as tokens running through the process model.
+When a process is started, a token is spawned at the beginning of the model.
 It advances with every completed step.
-When the token reaches the end of the workflow, it is consumed and the workflow instance ends.
+When the token reaches the end of the process, it is consumed and the process instance ends.
 Zeebe's task is to drive the token and to make sure that the job workers are invoked whenever necessary.

 See the Tasks section on which types of tasks are currently supported and how to use them.

 Gateways are elements that route tokens in more complex patterns than plain sequence flow.

 BPMN's exclusive gateway chooses one sequence flow out of many based on data:

 BPMN's parallel gateway generates new tokens by activating multiple sequence flows in parallel: